How Awareness Unfolds

 Reflection and Inner Awareness

-It invites reflection – noticing our responses, questioning assumptions, and understanding how experiences shape our thinking and behaviour.
+It invites reflection – noticing our responses, questioning assumptions, and seeing how experiences shape our thinking, behaviour, and awareness.
 This space recognises that meaningful awareness involves both external understanding and internal growth.

 This is awareness that grows.